Deep inspiration breath hold minimizes the risk of radiation therapy.

 DIBH: What to expect.

-Your Princeton Radiation Oncology therapy team will coach you to hold your breath for up to 20 seconds at a time.
+Your Astera Radiation Oncology therapy team will coach you to hold your breath for up to 20 seconds at a time.
 The radiation beam will only turn on when you have taken a deep breath in.
 You will do this several times during each radiation treatment.